Skip to content

 Adapalene vs Tretinoin

-Let’s know these scientific terms in a non-overwhelming language here.
-So, to begin with, Adapalene and Tretinoin both are from the same family of Retinoid.
-Both are Topical Retinoids.
+Let’s know these scientific terms in a non-overwhelming language.
+So, to begin with, both Adapalene and Tretinoin are from the same family of Retinoid.
+Both are called Topical Retinoids.

 Retinoid is an umbrella name for all vitamin A ingredients you can find in the market.
 It is the head of the family with 7 children